About Google Compute Engine

 - What are the available zones I can create my instance in?

-- You can find the an updated list of zones by running
+- You can find the current list of zones by running

 gcutil listzones --project=<project-id>.
 More zones will be added as they become available.